- Reference Number: HEY-787/2022

 Should I continue to do pelvic floor exercises?

 Yes, these are important that you continue to do these.
 If you are unsure on how to do these, please ask your nurse, midwife or doctor.

 If you are having problems in early pregnancy, your nurse, midwife or doctor may suggest you stop having sexual intercourse.
 If your problems settle and you feel happy, you can start having sexual intercourse again.
 If you want advice speak to your nurse, midwife or doctor.

 What medication can I take in early pregnancy?

 Some medications and drugs can have harmful effects on an unborn baby.
 If you need to take any medication during your pregnancy, always check with your doctor who is aware that you are pregnant.
-If you are on long term medication please check with your doctor to make sure this is safe to continue.
-If it is advisable to discontinue, this can be done under the supervision of you doctor.
+If you are on long term medication, please check with your doctor to make sure this is safe to continue.
+If it is advisable to discontinue, this can be done under the supervision of your doctor.
 Over the counter medications are not always safe in pregnancy, so if you are considering buying these, always let the pharmacist know you are pregnant.